mrtolkien/fastapi_simple_security/README.md

 - Key creation, revocation, renewing, and usage logs handled through administrator endpoints
 - No dependencies, only requiring `FastAPI` and the python standard library

+This module cannot be used for any kind of distributed deployment.
+It's goal is to help have some basic security features for simple one-server API deployments, mostly during development.

 ## Installation

 `pip install fastapi_simple_security`